ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 - **Third-Party Service Integration:** IP addresses are private information that should not be sent in cleartext to potentially untrusted third-party services or cloud providers.
 Using encrypted IP addresses as keys or identifiers allows integration with external services while protecting user privacy.

 For implementation examples, see {{pseudocode-and-examples}}.

+## Relationship to IETF Work

+*This section is to be removed before publishing as an RFC.*

+This document does not conflict with any active IETF working group efforts.
+While the IETF has produced several RFCs related to privacy ({{!RFC6973}}, {{!RFC7258}}, {{!RFC7624}}), there is no current standardization effort for IP address encryption methods.
+This specification complements existing IETF privacy guidance by providing concrete implementation methods.

+The cryptographic primitives used (AES, format-preserving encryption) align with IETF cryptographic recommendations, and the document follows IETF formatting and terminology conventions where applicable.

 # Terminology